algolia/autocomplete/packages/website/docs/keyboard-navigation.md

 title: Integrating keyboard navigation
 ---

-The Navigator API redirects users when opening a suggestion using their keyboard.
+The Navigator API redirects users when opening an item using their keyboard.

 **Keyboard navigation is essential to a satisfying autocomplete experience.** This is one of the most important aspects of web accessibility: users should be able to interact with an autocomplete without using a mouse or trackpad.